-Sandy Powell Costume Designer of the Cinderella Movie, is an Oscar award winning artist who realized a generation’s iconic fairy tale into an array of color, fashion and fantasy.
+Sandy Powell Costume Designer of the Cinderella Movie, is an Oscar award-winning artist who realized a generation’s iconic fairy tale into an array of color, fashion and fantasy.
 I knew from the moment I saw the press release pictures with the elaborate costuming for the Cinderella movie that, Sandy Powell was nothing short of incredible.
 The first thing I noticed was the vibrant colors.
-They just filled the frame like an explosion of flowers with rich detail in and whimsical flare that gave decadent fabric a fairy tale home in Cinderella.
+They just filled the frame like an explosion of flowers with rich detail in and whimsical flare that gave the decadent fabric a fairy tale home in Cinderella.
 Before the movie came out and before the red carpet World Premiere, I was hooked on the costumes alone.
 When I saw the over the top fabulous glass slipper, I knew Cinderella would be THE movie of 2015.

 The Sandy Powell Interview